yujunz/kops-bjs/scripts/README.md

 ## Debug

-You may ssh into any master node with `ssh core@xxx.xxx.xxx.xxx` and type `journalctl -f` as root to see the system messages.
+You may ssh into any master node with `ssh core@IP_ADDRSS` and type `journalctl -f` as root to see the system messages.

 When all the three master nodes under ELB become healthy, you may access your cluster with `kubectl`.
+Typically it would take 8-15 minutes to become all healthy.